Surgeons say they’re forced to decide which cancer patients to treat

 Now patients could be waiting up to six weeks for their care.
 The surgeon said that the delays, in some instances like certain bowel cancer situations, could potentially be life-threatening.

-"If you come from a bowl cancer point of view, if you block your bowl out, for instance.
+"If you come from a bowel cancer point of view, if you block your bowel out, for instance.

 "If it grows and you get a complete obstruction, you go from an elective procedure to an emergency need to be done within four hours type of procedure," Wakeman told 1News.